ahmetcemturan/SFACT/SFACT Readme.txt

 ?Worst case You could have leaks in your hotend.
 In such a case try to d isassemble the hot-end before letting it cool,  otherwise it might become impossible to seperate the parts.

-¦UTMOST CARE IS NEEDED AS YOU WILL BURN YOURSELF.
+ï¿½UTMOST CARE IS NEEDED AS YOU WILL BURN YOURSELF.
 (Not otherwise but be prepared to have burns..)
 I am using Latex covered textile working gloves when working with the hot parts of my printer.

-¦Plastic parts might have become soft,  try to reinstate their original shape/state before they cool down.
+ï¿½Plastic parts might have become soft,  try to reinstate their original shape/state before they cool down.

-¦Filament gets to a rubbery state at some temperature (PLA about 120-130c)  Thats the best time to clean it off.  (with some experience you can take off the whole contents of the nozzle in one piece)
+ï¿½Filament gets to a rubbery state at some temperature (PLA about 120-130c)  Thats the best time to clean it off.  (with some experience you can take off the whole contents of the nozzle in one piece)

 ?I found that it is a good value to have the layer height the same or slightly less than the nozzle diameter.